28-Year-Old Pitcher – Free Agent

 Deolis Guerra Contract Information:

-Agreed to a minor league contract with the Twins in November of 2013.
+Agreed to a minor league contract with the Pirates in December of 2015.

 To instantly reveal our fantasy analysis of every player – including Deolis Guerra – simply subscribe now.